U.S. House seen passing cyber threat information bill Wednesday

 A companion bill is making its way through the U.S. Senate, where it is expected to pass easily.
 The Senate Intelligence Committee passed its version of the legislation 14-1 in March and aides said it was likely to come up for a vote in the full Senate in the coming weeks.

-The White House said on Tuesday it has some concerns about the bill, but supports its passage and believes it can be fixed as the legislation is finalised in Congress.
+The White House said on Tuesday it has some concerns about the bill, but supports its passage and believes it can be fixed as the legislation is finalized in Congress.

 Some privacy advocates strongly oppose the legislation, saying it would do too little to prevent more data collection by the National Security Agency and other U.S. intelligence agencies.
 Such surveillance has come under scrutiny since 2013 disclosures by former NSA contractor Edward Snowden.

-Corporations have been clamouring for Congress to extend legal liability protections to them so they can more easily share data with the government to help prevent and respond to cyberattacks.
+Corporations have been clamoring for Congress to extend legal liability protections to them so they can more easily share data with the government to help prevent and respond to cyber attacks.

 Several major companies, including Microsoft Corp, Lockheed Martin and Morgan Stanley, had pushed for a threat-sharing bill.